Leo Tolstoy

 4

-Silence is the best reply to an insane person.
-Every word of your answer will reflect back from the insane person onto you.
+Silence is the best reply to a fool.
+Every word of your answer will reflect from the fool back to you.
 To repay an insult with an insult is to throw wood into a flame, but the one who meets an accuser with calmness has thereby already conquered him.

 Muhammad and Ali had once met a man who, believing that Ali had offended him, started insulting him.
 Ali endured this with patience in silence for a long time, but eventually he could not hold back and began replying the insults with insults.
 Then Muhammad walked ahead, leaving the two to finish their quarrel.
 When Ali had again caught up to Muhammad, he said to him with resentment: “Why did you leave me alone to endure the insults of that impudent man?”
 Muhammad answered: “When that man was berating you and you were silent, I saw around you ten angels answering him.
 But when you started replying to his abuse, the angels all left you, and so did I.”